Caernarvonshire

 Discover your ancestors who were baptised in Caernarvonshire, Wales, between 1541 and 1913.
 The records may reveal where and when your relative was baptised, and possibly their parents' names, which would allow you to delve further back into your family tree.

-• Caernarvonshire Marriages and Banns
+• Caernarvonshire Marriages & Banns

-Discover your Welsh ancestor’s marriage, or intention to marry, in the historic county of Caernarvonshire.
-The records reveal your ancestors names, marital status, and when and where they got married.
-You may even be able to find out if the marriage didn’t go ahead.
+Discover your Welsh ancestor's marriage, or intention to marry, in the historic county of Caernarvonshire.
+The records reveal your ancestors' names, marital status, and when and where they got married.
+You may even be able to find out if the marriage didn't go ahead.

 • Caernarvonshire Burials